kjanat/dr-downloader/README.md

 # DaVinci Resolve Downloader

-A Go-based tool to download DaVinci Resolve for Linux, designed to solve the file download issues with AUR packages.
+A TypeScript/Bun-based tool to download DaVinci Resolve for Linux, designed to solve the file download issues with AUR packages.
+Uses Puppeteer for browser automation to handle the complete Blackmagic Design authentication flow.

 ## Problem